 After finishing Mademoiselle de Scuderi, I find myself wondering what Lermontov thought of it….

-This is the first book I’ve read by Hoffman, a German Romantic author (and other things) whose works frequently used elements of horror and the supernatural.
+This is the first book I’ve read by Hoffmann, a German Romantic author (and other things) whose works frequently used elements of horror and the supernatural.
 I read somewhere or another that the story is supposed to be one of his best.
 That admitted, I’ll add that I wasn’t crazy about the story, but more of that later.

 Mademoiselle de Scuderi (who was a real person, Madame de Scudery) is the heroine of this story set in the 17th century during the reign of Louis XIV.
-According to the foreword by translator Andrew Brown, there are “historical realities that formed the basis” of this tale, although Hoffman did take some liberties with the dates of Mademoiselle de Scuderi’s novel, Clelie.
+According to the foreword by translator Andrew Brown, there are “historical realities that formed the basis” of this tale, although Hoffmann did take some liberties with the dates of Mademoiselle de Scuderi’s novel, Clelie.
 The tale is set after in the aftermath of the 1677 ‘affair of the poisons’ and the subsequent trial.
 The ‘affair of the poisons’ is detailed along with the crimes of Madame de Brinvilliers, who with her lover and accomplice Captain Godin de Sainte-Croix, served up poisonous “dinners from hell.”
 Desgrais, an officer from the mounted police eventually captured Madame de Brinvilliers by luring her from a convent for a tryst.
 But the episode leaves Paris infected with paranoia–everyone is suspicious of everyone else and in spite of arrests and executions, murders continue:

 “At that very time Paris was the scene of the most heinous atrocities; at that very time the diabolical inventiveness of hell was managing to come up with the easiest possible means of bringing them about.”